-Gray list is the list stocks wherein an arbitrage division of investment bank is restricted to take a position.
-This is primarily due to banking activity like M&A being carried out on such stocks by their Investment Banking M&A division.
+The Gray list is the list of stocks wherein an arbitrage division of investment bank is restricted to take a position.
+This is primarily due to banking activities like M&A being carried out on such stocks by their Investment Banking M&A division.

-Thus, the arbitrage division of that bank or any other financial institution will be prohibited from trading in that particular stock as the outcome is not certain.
-While arbitrage segment cannot trade in ‘Gray Stocks’ but the other departments can trade on this ‘Gray Stocks’ and they are not barred from trading.
-The regulatory body keeps their eye on the different departments of the banks to stop any sort of malpractices which would eventually lead to unethical consequences.
+Thus, the arbitrage division of that Bank or any other financial institution will be prohibited from trading in that particular stock as the outcome is not certain.
+While the arbitrage segment cannot trade in ‘Gray Stocks’ but the other departments can trade on this ‘Gray Stocks’, and they are not barred from trading.
+The regulatory body keeps its eye on the different departments of the banks to stop any sort of malpractices, which would eventually lead to unethical consequences.
 The arbitragers would likely be making handsome profits from the information leakage from the ‘Investment banking’ team.

 Example of Gray List

-Again if ‘Investment Banking’ division of ABC Bank is doing the merger and acquisition between Company A and X, then they would be the first one to get informed about the upcoming mergers.
-So the ‘Arbitrage’ Department would be barred from taking a position in Stock A and Stock X. As, the regulatory body is aware there might be a chance of leakage of information before the actual decision has been made.
+Again if the ‘Investment Banking’ division of ABC Bank is doing the merger and acquisition between Company A and X, then they would be the first one to get informed about the upcoming mergers.
+So the ‘Arbitrage’ Department would be barred from taking a position in Stock A and Stock X. As the regulatory body is aware, there might be a chance of leakage of information before the actual decision has been made.

 Advantages of Gray Lists

-- It omits the risk of the when a trade is being made on particular derivatives of a stock which is going through merger and acquisition.
+- It omits the risk of when a trade is being made on particular derivatives of a stock that is going through merger and acquisition.
 The primary reason is to hold the NAV of investors and to restrict abnormal losses.

-- Stock market reacts negatively when there is ambiguity.
+- The stock market reacts negatively when there is ambiguity.
 In case of any mergers and acquisitions, the volatility of the stock increases and can trade upward or downward depending on the Fundamental news.
-In case of positive news, the traders who have shorted the stocks in their respective derivative market would tend to lose as there is an amount of positivity for the company which would get reflected in the Stock price and in its derivatives.
+In case of positive news, the traders who have shorted the stocks in their respective derivative market would tend to lose as there is an amount of positivity for the company, which would get reflected in the Stock price and in its derivatives.
 The opposite situation is also possible.

 - Protecting the investor’s wealth is the prime purpose of the regulatory body.
 So, these stock which has a larger amount of risk would be barred from trading by the particular banks trading and arbitrage division.